Community Project Funding Requests

 In compliance with House Rules and Committee requirements, Representative Craig has certified that she, her spouse, and her immediate family have no financial interest in any of the projects she has requested.

-Proposed Recipient: City of Burnsville
+Proposed Recipient: City of Mendota Heights

-Amount Requested: $2,200,000
+Amount Requested: $9,750,0000

 Signed certification letter stating the project’s Federal nexus and that there is no financial interest in the project.